University of Washington fInformation School

 Faculty & staff responsibilities:

-• Learn about and keep informed about the procedures for Emergency Response Planning
+• Learn about and keep informed about the procedures for Emergency Response Planning.
+Watch the UW video guide to emergency preparedness.

 • Follow the procedures outlined here during an emergency.